anguyen798/ENGL101-42537-Blindsight/3_Files/Siri's-Cruxifiction.md

-When Siri Keaton frames his punctured and split hand as that of a cruified limb,
+When Siri Keeton frames his punctured and split hand as that of a cruified limb,
 > Siri places himself in Jesus'subject position which is notable because when calling Rosarch a crown of thorns he says it's human head
 >